 and organizations on issues of nutrition and wellness.
 Driven by the

 desire to empower individuals to create greater health and vitality

 for themselves, Judi is no stranger to the purposeful choices that must

 be made in order to make the world a better place.

-Judi has worked with over 500 clients, helping them to achieve greater
+Judi has worked with hundreds of clients, helping them to achieve greater

 health by learning how to eat properly and avoid toxic ingredients in

 food, supplements, and personal care products.
 She has combined her